DylanJONeill/goatd/README.md

 If you would like to plug in your own database and test it for yourself, ensure that you have the SQLite 3 command tool, with more details to install in the Installation section.

+# Implementation
+Running `./server` starts a SQL server that serve incoming client connections.
+Using `send_pid` and `rec_pid`, clients can send their process ID and the server can validate it on their end.
+A client can connect as a writer or reader (cannot connect as both).
+If the client connects as a writer, they can send SQL query messages to the server, where the server will communicate with the database and retrieve select statements.
+If a client connects as a reader, they are returned a file descriptor to a text file, which serves as a live feed to the database.
+Whenever a writer writes to the database, it is updated to the log, where all the readers can see the current state of the database.

+A sample situtation that you can run is starting the server using `./server`.
+In one shell window connects as a reader using `./client reader` and in another window connect as a writer `./client writer`.
+In the writer window, input `select * from users` and view the reader window to see the select statement.